800-999-7378

 1950s

-Getting the call from Vickers Hydraulics in 1953 was the catalyst for Airline's long-term success.
-The doors of new customers opened exponentially, as at the time, Airline now had the support of the worldwide leader in hydraulics.
-But there was one problem - the name “Airline Equipment Company” was becoming inadequate.
+1953 was the catalyst for Airline's long-term success in hydraulics.
+After adding new hydraulic offerings to our line card, the doors of new customers opened exponentially and Airline, but there was one problem - the name “Airline Equipment Company” was becoming inadequate.
 It simply did not do the company justice to its growing activity of selling hydraulics.
 However, the name “Airline” was already well-known by many in the industry.
 It was a tricky branding decision to make!

 old brochure_Page_2 ricoh@airlinehyd com_20100809_145714_Page_09